Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 The ``<head>`` tag contains the all the scripts we want to load and usually other meta stuff.
 In our case we just want to load phaser.js from the cdn that [jsdelivr](https://www.jsdelivr.com/) and [npm](https://www.npmjs.com/) kindly hosts for us, and then also load the game.js script locally where we will write our game.
 The text written inside of the ``<!-- -->`` are just comments.

-The ``<body>`` tag usually marks the actual main content on a website, but since our site is pretty simplistic it only conains a ``<h1>`` with the  a title, and a ``<div>`` tag that will eventually wrap the game viewport. ``<h1>`` tags are strictly used to mark "headings" on a webpage, like titles, but the ``<div>`` tag is somewhat more complicated to explain.
+The ``<body>`` tag usually marks the actual main content on a website, but since our site is pretty simplistic it only contains a ``<h1>`` with the  a title, and a ``<div>`` tag that will eventually wrap the game viewport. ``<h1>`` tags are strictly used to mark "headings" on a webpage, like titles, but the ``<div>`` tag is somewhat more complicated to explain.
 Generally ``<div>``'s are used mostly like containers or "wrappers" to format and structure other tags, or when there is no other tag that fits the use case.
 We have given this div a name, or id, "game-viewport" because we can then easily tell Phaser.js where we want the game window, or _canvas_ to be inserted on the page by referring to the id.

 Feel free to change the titles or customize this page further, this guide wont do anything more with it.
 You can learn more about the different html tags and their different uses [here](http://www.simplehtmlguide.com/cheatsheet.php)